 Electronic Motion Toy

 Self-moving balls, vibrating plush, app gadgets.
 Brief novelty that fades fast.
 Most destroyed quickly by dogs over 30 lbs.
-Don’t build handler focus, don’t teach impulse control, don’t complete any meaningful part of the predatory sequence.
+They don’t build handler focus, don’t teach impulse control, and don’t complete any meaningful part of the predatory sequence.
 The marketing is better than the product.

 Best for: Very small, low-drive dogs.
 Not for: Any dog with real drive, any training application, any large breed.

-A client’s reactive 2-year-old Australian Shepherd had been through three puzzle toy brands, an automatic ball launcher, and two electronic motion balls.
-Still pacing the house, nipping at guests, destroying furniture.
+The dog had been through three puzzle toy brands, an automatic ball launcher, and two electronic motion balls-still pacing the house, nipping at guests, destroying furniture.

-We started daily structured flirt pole sessions: 10 minutes, impulse control gates at every phase, ending on a deliberate catch.
-Week 1: Pacing dropped by roughly 70%.
-Week 3: Guest-nipping stopped entirely.
-The other toys hadn’t made a dent because they addressed boredom, not the unresolved herding drive underneath it.
+In practice, we started daily structured flirt pole sessions: 10 minutes, impulse control gates at every phase, ending on a deliberate catch.
+After week 1: Pacing dropped by roughly 70%.
+By the third week: Guest-nipping stopped entirely.
+The other toys had not made a dent because they addressed boredom, not the unresolved herding drive underneath it.
 The puzzle feeder now works perfectly as a post-session settle tool.
-It just couldn’t be the primary solution.
+It just could not be the primary solution.

 We replaced the 5-mile run with a 10-minute structured flirt pole session followed by a 5-minute scatter search.
-Day 3: First time the dog settled on its own after a session.
-Week 2: Crate destruction stopped.
+On day 3: First time the dog settled on its own after a session.
+By week 2: Crate destruction stopped.
 The mileage was building physical fitness but doing nothing for the predatory motor pattern.
-The Malinois didn’t need more exercise.
-It needed the right kind.
+The Malinois did not need more exercise-it needed the right kind.

 Prey Drive Training by Dog Size and Drive Level